marcusoftnet/marcusoftnet.github.io/_posts/2008-04-17-sprint-demo-cold-and-speed.md

 blogger_orig_url: http://www.marcusoft.net/2008/04/sprint-demo-cold-and-speed.html
 ---

 I'm
 back - yesterday was a day with speed since we had to prepare the Scrum demo we're going to hold today.
-And as frosting on the cake i caught a cold (kind of).
+And as frosting on the cake I caught a cold (kind of).

-Well, nothing to do about that - the sprint demo today will be running smoothly even if i am a bit slower than usual.
+Well, nothing to do about that - the sprint demo today will be running smoothly even if I am a bit slower than usual.

 The night at the shelter was quite quiet (:)) for me.
 I got to go to bed